vgurianov/uml-sp/docs/annotations.md

 It's necessary create a simulation model of dialog.

 ## 1. Define goals modeling and requirements to simulator
-In UML2 SP this step is a Use-Case model.
-Use-Case model is an artefact of Requirement workflow.
+In UML2 SP this step is a *Requirement* workflow.
+Use-Case model is an artefact of *Requirement* workflow.

 **Goal:** What will Mr. Brown answer?<br/>
-**Plan of experiment:** asks Mr. Brown.<br/>
+**Plan of experiment:** observe Mr. Brown and Mr. Goldsmith dialog.<br/>

 <p><img src="UseCase.png" alt="" /></p>
-Use-Case model define the functional requirements of the simulator.
+*Use-Case model* define the functional requirements of the simulator (system makes "Prepare" and "Step").

 ## 2. Conceptual modeling
-In UML2 SP this step is a Analysis model.
-Analysis model is an artefact of Analysis workflow.<br/><br/>
+In UML2 SP this step is an *Analysis* workflow. *Analysis model* is an artefact of *Analysis* workflow.<br/><br/>
-Realization *Run* use case :
+Realization "Run" use case :
 <p><img src="UseCaseRealization.png" alt="" /></p> <br>
 Class diagram (build from realization):
 <p><img src="SP%20ClassDiagram.png" alt="" /></p> <br>